 Vienna Team Announces New Scholarships for JMHS Alumni

-The Board of Directors are pleased to announce the founding of The Warhawk Scholarship Fund to benefit current and former JMHS students as they pursue their post-JMHS education.
-The Warhawk Scholarship Fund (the Fund) is a need-based, federally approved 501(c)(3) charity allowing all donations to be fully tax deductible with 100% of all contributions dedicated to scholarship awards and endowment growth.
+The Board of Directors are pleased to announce the founding of The Warhawk Foundation to benefit current and former JMHS students as they pursue their post-JMHS education.
+The Warhawk Foundation (the Fund) is a need-based, federally approved 501(c)(3) charity allowing all donations to be fully tax deductible with 100% of all contributions dedicated to scholarship awards and endowment growth.

 The Board consists of: Gail Hibler, who has been a member of the JMHS family since 2005 and is currently the Administrative Assistant to the Principal, Greg Hood; Nathan Hibler, a former Army aviator, retired diplomat and founder of Espire Services, LLC.; Bob Gambarelli, past JMHS Director of Student Services; Lynn Otto, the current JMHS College and Career Specialist, and Douglas Lee, 1991 JMHS alumni and current Chief Financial officer for Espire Services, LLC.